bitrise-io/devcenter/_articles/en/reviews/managing-a-keystore-file-with-bitrise-api-draft.md

   * name of your file
   * file size of your keystore

-Example `curl` request > presigned url
+Example `curl` request

       curl -X POST "https://api.bitrise.io/v0.1/apps/APP-SLUG/android-keystore-files" -H "accept: application/json" -H "Authorization: " -H "Content-Type: application/json" -d "{ "alias": "", "password": "", "private_key_password": "", "upload_file_name": "", "upload_file_size": }"

-If you fail to provide the passwords, you will get a 500 error code.
+If you fail to provide the correct passwords, you will get a 500 error code.

-Upload your keystore file to the pre-assigned upload URL.
+Example response

+    {
+      "data": {
+        "download_url": "string",
+        "exposed_meta_datastore": "string",
+        "is_expose": true,
+        "is_protected": true,
+        "processed": true,
+        "slug": "string",
+        "upload_file_name": "string",
+        "upload_file_size": 0,
+        "upload_url": "string",
+        "user_env_key": "string"
+      }
+    }

+As you can see from the example response above, the file name, its size, slug and pre-signed upload url are retrieved (along with some attributes that you can modify).

+**download url?**

+Using the generated pre-signed upload URL and the keystore file name, upload your file to AWS with a simple `curl` request.

-    curl -T'
+    curl -T' keystore.file 'upload url'

-## Confirming the Android keystore file upload
+## Cofirming the keystore file upload

-To finish the uploading process, you have to confirm the upload with another `POST` request:
+To complete the uploading process, you have to confirm the upload with another `POST` request:

 The required parameters are:

 * app slug
-* generic project file slug
+* **generic project file slug**

 Example `curl` request:

     curl -X POST -H 'Authorization: THE-ACCESS-TOKEN'/v0.1/apps/{app-slug}/android-keystore-files/{generic-project-file-slug}/uploaded

 Now your keystore file is uploaded in the `ANDROID KEYSTORE FILE` section of the `Code Signing` tab.

+## Updating an uploaded keystore file

+You can perform minor updates to an uploaded keystore file with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `PATCH` method.
+If you've uploaded your file to [Bitrise](https://www.bitrise.io), you can visually check any changes to it on our `Code Signing` tab.

+The required parameters are:

+* app slug
+* keystore file slug

+For example, to make a **keystore file** **protected**, you can set the `is_protected` flag of your keystore file to `true`.

+    curl -X PATCH -H 'Authorization: THE-ACCESS-TOKEN' 'https://api.bitrise.io/v0.1/apps/APP-SLUG/keystore-file/KEYSTORE-FILE-SLUG -d '{"is_protected":true}'

+* _replacing with another one?_
+* _changing attributes? expose for pull requests, make it protected, delete, download_

+{% include message_box.html type="warning" title="Careful with those attributes!" content="

+In the case of iOS code signing files, you can set the `is_protected`, `is_exposed` and `processed` attributes of the document:

+* Once the `is_protected` flag is set to `true,` it cannot be changed anymore.
+* When the value of `is_protected` is true, then the `is_expose` flag cannot be set to another value.
+* Once the `processed` flag is set to true, then its value cannot be changed anymore.

+  Violating these constraints the response will be Bad Request.

+  Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`. "%}